ili23/cs4782_s25_final_project/README.md

 Then install the dependencies from requirements.txt

 Then finally to run the model and train it, run the file supervised.py inside the cs4782_s25_final_project directory with the desired training dataset (Options are: "electricity", "ETTh1", "ETTm1", "traffic", and "illness") listed as an argument.
-Ex. `python supervised.py --name=electricity`
+For example: `python supervised.py --name=electricity`

 ## Results/Insights